 Perennial native species that are adapted to the site conditions must be used.
 Selected species must have the capacity to achieve adequate density and vigor within an appropriate time frame to stabilize the site sufficiently to permit suited uses with ordinary management activities.
 Plant species must be considered native "Flora of Virginia."
-Only native plants will be allowed in a conservation landscaping plant list or planting plan.
+Only native plants will be allowed plant list or planting plan.
 See Helpful Technical References section for publications and websites related to native plants.
 Invasive or noxious species, as identified by the DCR invasive species list, and/or the USDA noxious weed list are prohibited.
 Additionally, annual plants, vegetables, and herbs are not allowed.
 The City reserves the right to deny applications and/or withhold cost-share payments from any projects that install invasive or noxious species.
+A meadow should include a seed mix with at least two (2) native grass species and nine (9) forbs/wildflower species.
+Alternative Seed Mix ratio may be considered.
+Only viable, high-quality seed or planting stock should be used.
+Vegetables, herbs, and annual plants are not allowed in the landscape plan.
+Required density and minimum ground covers for all plantings will be based on mature size of approved species within the approved site-specific plans.